younessoub/projet_M207/README.md

 nano mytopo.py
 ```

-Paste the custom topology from the repository mytopo.py file and save it and run:
+Paste the custom [topology file](./mytopo.py) from the repository  and save it and run:

 ```bash
 mn -c